AdobeDocs/experience-manager-65.en/help/assets/content-fragments/persisted-queries.md

 These:

 * cannot be overwritten with an OSGi configuration
-* can be overwritten in a HTTP Header request
+* can be overwritten in a HTTP Header request: for example, using a curl request that includes suitable settings for `cache-control` and/or `surrogate-control` (see examples under [Managing Cache at the Persisted Query Level](#cache-persisted-query-level))

 <!-- CQDOC-20186 -->
 <!-- following entry is only when the GraphiQL IDE is ready; add cross-reference too -->